-You know an allowance can teach kids valuable money management skills, but how to get started?
+An allowance can teach kids valuable money management skills.
+But you may wonder how to get started.
 This guide can help.

 You’ve taught your kids to ride a bike, to tie their shoes, and even a few cooking skills.